e-Competence Framework (e-CF) - A common European Framework for ICT Professionals in all sectors - Part 1: Framework

 - vocational education institutions and training bodies including higher education,

-- social partners (trade unions and employer association), professional associations, accreditation, validation and assessment bodies,
+- social partners (trade unions and employer associations), professional associations, accreditation, validation and assessment bodies,

 - market analysts and policy makers,